|

 after weeks of fasting during Lent.

-On Sunday morning,
+On

-a beautifully laid table is prepared and covered
+Sunday morning, a beautifully laid table is

-with pisanki, ham, sausage, cold meats, salads
+prepared and covered with pisanki, ham, sausage,

-and relishes, including cwikla,
+cold meats, salads and relishes, including

-made with grated beets and horseradish, bread,
+cwikla, made with grated beets

-babki, mazurki, and other pastries, and, in
+other pastries, and, in the center, a lamb

-the center, a lamb made of butter or sugar,
+made of butter or sugar, commemorating the

-commemorating the resurrected Christ.
-No smoke
+resurrected Christ.
+No smoke was permitted

-food was served, other than zur, the traditional
+other than zur, the traditional sour soup

-Easter Brunch is called Swieconka,
+Brunch is called Swieconka,

 which means blessed food, since many of the